The ETIAS: what you need to know

 When will the ETIAS be introduced?

-The ETIAS was due to be introduced in November 2023, although delays have meant that the EU have postponed its introduction until 2024.
+The ETIAS was due to be introduced in November 2023, although delays have meant that the EU have postponed its introduction several times.
 The European Commission says that, in most cases, the authorisation will only take a few minutes to be issued.

 Contact us to speak to one of our friendly consultants